khurram-syed/CarDetailsCheck/README.md

    > mvn clean test -Dcucumber.options="--tags @SearchCarDetails"

- Note: Chrome Driver for Windows has been provided at src/main/resources/drivers but please check the compatibility
+ *Note#1:* Chrome Driver for Windows has been provided at src/main/resources/drivers but please check the compatibility
        with your chrome browser version accordingly.

+ *Note#2:* You can also run in Firefox by changing "driverName" to "Firefox" in src/main/java/com/cardetailcheck/driver/SeleniumDriver.java

-REPORTING & LOGGING :
+**REPORTING & LOGGING** :

  - TestNG HTML Reports will be generated automatically at following location with above command execution.
   Screenshots will get embedded in the report but due to Soft Assertions their accuracy is not certain as they are being